Thin-film transistor: Design and manufacture

 Because TFTs are grown on inert substrates, rather than on wafers, the semiconductor must be deposited in a dedicated process.
 A variety of techniques are used to deposit semiconductors in TFTs.
 These include chemical vapor deposition (CVD), atomic layer deposition (ALD), and sputtering.
 The semiconductor can also be deposited from solution, via techniques such as printing or spray coating.
 Solution-based techniques are hoped to lead to low-cost, mechanically flexible electronics.
 Because typical substrates will deform or melt at high temperatures, the deposition process must be carried out under relatively low temperatures compared to traditional electronic material processing.

 Some wide band gap semiconductors, most notable metal oxides, are optically transparent.
 By also employing transparent substrates, such as glass, and transparent electrodes, such as indium tin oxide (ITO), some TFT devices can be designed to be completely optically transparent.
-Such transparent TFTs (TTFTs) could be used to enable head-up displays (such as on a car windshield).The first solution-processed TTFTs, based on zinc oxide, were reported in 2003 by researchers at Oregon State University.
+In 2004, Nomura et al. reported room-temperature fabrication of transparent flexible TFTs using amorphous oxide semiconductors.
+Such transparent TFTs (TTFTs) could be used to enable head-up displays (such as on a car windshield).
+The first solution-processed TTFTs, based on zinc oxide, were reported in 2003 by researchers at Oregon State University.
 The Portuguese laboratory CENIMAT at the Universidade Nova de Lisboa has produced the world's first completely transparent TFT at room temperature.
 CENIMAT also developed the first paper transistor, which may lead to applications such as magazines and journal pages with moving images.

 Many AMOLED displays use LTPO (Low-temperature Poly-Crystalline Silicon and Oxide) TFT transistors.
 These transistors offer stability at low refresh rates, and variable refresh rates, which allows for power saving displays that do not show visual artifacts.
 Large OLED displays usually use AOS (amporphous oxide semiconductor) TFT transistors instead, also called oxide TFTs and these are usually based on IGZO.